WillMartin03/Tabify/README.md

-# Tabtivity
+# Tabify
 A quick extension to ensure you don't open duplicate tabs.

 ## Installation
 (Edge)
 1. Navigate to the Edge extension store
-2. Search for Tabtivity, click the extension, and install.
+2. Search for Tabify, click the extension, and install.

 (Manual)
 1. Clone the repository or download the ZIP file.